Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 *** The Repo contains content for every concept in detail.
 Make sure to open the Jupyter-Notebook files in your computers to refer.***

+To learn Python you can refer to this Repo - https://github.com/Pradhyumna789/Python

 Recommended order of reading:
 - Important Python Libraries -> Numpy, Pandas, and Matplotlib
 - Introduction - IntroToML